danieldoh/lizard_behavior_analysis/README.md

    pip install -r requirements.txt
    ```

+## Model Download

+1. Download the trained model.
+And place it in the project directory.
+   - Link:

 ## File Structure

 1. If you need to train the network again with a new dataset